MukulDhy/MindApp/README.md

 - **Interactive Documentation**: Automatically generated API documentation using Swagger UI.
 - **Scalable**: Designed to handle multiple requests simultaneously.

+# API END point - ESP32
+1 ) get - "/status"
+to get the status of the wifi signal

+2) POST - "/update"
+   THis is the api to update the the value of the wifi signal in the backend server..

 ## API Endpoints

 FastAPI Health Monitoring API